 Local Membership Categories

-Individual Allied Membership offers individuals working in an allied profession such as construction, engineering, historic preservation, interior design, landscape design, law, product design/manufacturing, etc. the opportunity to become local affiliates.
+An AIA New York Allied Membership offers individuals working in an allied profession such as construction, engineering, historic preservation, interior design, landscape design, law, product design/manufacturing, etc. the opportunity to become local affiliates.
 This membership is also open to architecture and design enthusiasts interested in joining the AIA New York community.

 Student Membership offers those who are currently a student of any accredited institution the opportunity to become local affiliates.
 AIAS members of Accredited Architecture Schools in New York State are granted complimentary membership to AIA New York.

 Corresponding Membership offers AIA Members in other chapters the opportunity to be affiliated with AIA New York as well.

 Corporate Allied Membership offers firms and organizations in industries related to architecture the opportunity to become local affiliates.
 The membership levels are Steel and Titanium.
 Depending on the level, 5 or 10 individuals in the firm are named to receive the benefits as Center for Architecture Professional Members.